alexs7/ExMaps-Long-Term-Localization-in-Dynamic-Scenes-using-Exponential-Decay-Code/README.md

 `get_visibility_matrix.py` applies the exponential decay.

-One you run this code for all the CMU slices (or retail shop) then you will want to run `results_analyzer.py`.
+Once you run this code for all the CMU slices (or retail shop) then you will want to run `results_analyzer.py`.

 #### Preparation of data